 Music: 5/5 (Hundreds of amazing tracks from awesome series which can be played in playlists while the switch is turned off)

-Sex/Nudity: Some female & male characters and sprits have revealing clothing and slightly sexualized animations.
+Sex/Nudity: Some female & male characters and spirits have tight or revealing clothing and sexualized animations.
+One of the male characters, Shulk, has a costume in which he is in boxers.